gmac/shopify_custom_data_graphql/README.md

 ### 3. Transform responses

 Lastly, we need to transform the native query response to match the projected request shape.
-This is handled by the [`ResponseTransfomer`](./lib/response_transformer.rb), which must run on each response.
-This light in-memory pass on the native response data is the _only_ overhead added to repeated requests.
+This is handled by the [`ResponseTransfomer`](./lib/response_transformer.rb), which must run on all responses.
+It performs a quick in-memory pass making structural changes based on a mapping provided by the request transformer.
 The transformed results match the original projected request shape:

 ```json
 {